Memory System

 - Task completions — Every completed (or failed) task's output is indexed.
 Failed tasks include notes about what went wrong, so the agent avoids repeating the same mistake.

-- File-based notes — Agents can write to
+- File-based notes — Agents write to

 inject-learningtool, closing the feedback loop.